-In this Q&A, Emily Somers, associate professor of internal medicine, discusses her team's development of the COVID-19 Rapid Response Registry, which organizes COVID-19 clinical data to help advance critical research across the globe.
+In this Q&A, Emily Somers discusses her team's development of the COVID-19 Rapid Response Registry, which organizes clinical data to help advance critical COVID research across the globe.

 As epidemiologists and researchers around the world race to discover ways to treat the novel coronavirus, a registry developed by a U-M team is supporting the fight by organizing COVID-19 clinical data to advance critical research across the globe.